 Much like Mascota and San Sebastian del Oeste, there is a lot of coffee grown in the area.
 I always enjoy buying locally grown coffee and asking about the local roasters.
 A few years ago, a grower from Jalisco won the Cup of Excellence grower’s challenge and brought a significant amount of attention to the region.

-Tlaquepaque is the newest addition to the list of Pueblos Magicos in Jalisco earning the designation in 2018.
+Tlaquepaque earned the designation of pueblo magico in 2018.
 The name Tlaquepaque comes from Nahuatl and refers to the local clay that has been turned into pottery for centuries.
 Today, there are fewer workshops and more high-end galleries.
 Even though this municipality is within the Guadalajara Metro Zone (Zona Metropolitana Guadalajara ZMG) it maintains the charm of the Pueblos Magicos in Jalisco.

 Many people get the false impression that Tlaquepaque is just a neighborhood of Guadalajara because there is no break in the urbanization.
 It is hard to tell where Zapopan, Guadalajara, and Tlaquepaque begin and end, but they are independent cities with different political leanings.